VijayEluri/pixelazier/README.md

 -----

 See [at the bin directory](https://github.com/apupeikis/JavaPixelazier/tree/master/bin/).
 Start playing with the demos.
 All demos packaged in single jar files.
-To run the demos you need the additional libraries located [at the lib directory] (https://github.com/apupeikis/JavaPixelazier/tree/master/lib/).
+To run the demos you need the additional libraries located at the lib directory.

 License
 -------